Do you know how long it takes for people to decide whether to stay on your website?

 MailerLite’s website builder automatically ensures that your website and landing pages look great on all devices.
 Before publishing, you can also preview how each page looks on mobile and desktop devices.

 You're unique, so your website design should be too.
 There are many ways to make your branding stand out from the crowd.
-Here are 4 brands that have done a great job of creating websites that look great and are instantly recognizable.

 The tech news industry is incredibly competitive.
 The Verge’s distinctive color palette of bright colors on a black background helps its website stand out.
 The brand uses these colors across all online assets, including social media, email, and video.